 If these patterns govern atomic structures and planetary orbits, they must also influence the human form, which exists in the exact middle of those micro and macro forces.

 As an Ayurvedic practitioner, I am extremely excited to continue exploring the potentials for healing offered by this conceptual understanding.
-Each of the five elements is specifically associated with one of the five senses, with an organ of action, with a color and a chakras.
+Each of the five elements is specifically associated with one of the five senses, with an organ of action, with color and chakras.
 Now we know that they also have a specific shape.

 What are the practical applications of this knowledge?
 I invite you to explore these potentials in your own mind and body.
 Meditate on these shapes and see what changes take place.
 Practice drawing them, or better yet, build models of the solids using construction paper to become acquainted with their physical qualities.
 I promise you such exercises will reveal valuable insights into your own true nature, and literally reshape the way you see the world around you.